captn3m0/captn3m0.github.com/_posts/2017-12-31-migrating-from-google.md

 ---

 If you're interested in my self-hosting setup, I'm using Terraform+Docker, the code is hosted on the [same gitea server][nebula], and includes links to my other blog posts in the series.
+If you have any comments, [reach out to me](/contact/)

 [gpm]: https://music.google.com "Google Play Music"
 [mg]: https://microg.org/ "MicroG is a free-as-in-freedom re-implementation of Google’s proprietary Android user space apps and libraries."